What are AI Forms? + 10 AI Form Builders

 It’s worth noting that the situations where using AI to do this can be quite limited, as modern low-code platforms such as Budibase can simply output working form UIs based on the schemas of connected data sources, with a high level of customization.

-However, we may wish to utilize an AI coding agent to build form UIs for existing data in certain fringe cases where we need the flexibility of custom code, but are constrained by time or other development resources.
+However, we may wish to utilize an coding agent instead of an AI form builder to create custom form UIs for existing data in certain fringe cases where we need the flexibility of custom code, but are constrained by time or other development resources.

 For example, if we need our forms to be written in a particular language or framework for maintainability or interoperability reasons.